Truman Scholars Day on Capitol Hill

-The Stennis Center has conducted 22 events with Truman Scholars.
+The Stennis Center has conducted 24 events with Truman Scholars.
 Since 2003, the Stennis Center has hosted an annual event called Truman Scholars Day on Capitol Hill.
-The most recent of these daylong programs was held on May 30, 2014.
+The most recent of these programs was held on June 2-3, 2016.

-Judy Schneider, the leading specialist on the Congress at the Congressional Research Service of the Library of Congress, taught a workshop on legislative process in the historic Russell Senate Caucus Room.
-Schneider, who also is a Senior Stennis Fellow, told the Truman Scholars, "Congress is not driven by policy alone.
-Politics and procedure are also important."
-She surprised the students when she said, "The purpose of Congress is not to pass laws, but to stop bad laws from getting passed."
+Judy Schneider, the leading specialist on the Congress at the Congressional Research Service of the Library of Congress, taught a workshop on legislative process.
+Schneider, who also is a Senior Stennis Fellow, told the Truman Scholars, “Congress is not driven by policy alone.
+Politics and procedure are also important.”
+She surprised the students when she said, “The purpose of Congress is not to pass laws, but to stop bad laws from getting passed.”

 When Congress is not in session, the Truman Scholars have the unique opportunity to visit the floors of the both the U.S. Senate and the U.S. House of Representatives.
 According to one Truman Scholar, “I loved getting to see the desks on the Senate floor.
 It gave me a sense of history and reminded me that Senators are human.”